 The UW Oshkosh Fox Cities Campus Emergency Grant is available to students with an unexpected financial crisis that would cause a student to not complete the term.
 Expenses such as unexpected medical expenses, car repair, travel expenses for a family emergency and replacement of items due to theft/fire damage.
 Funds cannot be used for tuition, textbooks, student fees, alcohol or tobacco, groceries, entertainment, legal services, fines or forfeitures resulting from legal violations or ongoing monthly expenses such as; rent, credit card bills, or utilities.
 No more than two grants per academic year per student, not to exceed $500 total is available.
 Please contact your the Solution Center for more information.

 Health & Wellness

-The University provides a range of services to support student health and wellness including alcohol and drug education.
+The University provides a range of services to support student health and wellness.
 Students who aren’t already covered by a family member’s policy are encouraged to sign up for health insurance.